Billiards in Nearly Isosceles Triangles: Stability questions

 We now describe the action of the affine automorphism group on $S(V_n)$.
+If $g$ is an element of this affine automorphism group, we also use $g$ to denote the induced action on homology, and use $g^\ast$ to denote the pullback action.
+That is, if $\eta^\ast \in H^1\big(S(V_n), \Z\big)$ and $g$ is an affine automorphism of $S(V_n)$ acting on homology, then

+(So, viewed as matrices acting on our bases, $g^\ast$ is the inverse transpose of $g$.)
 For the formulas that follow, we follow the convention $\gamma_{-n}=\gamma_{n}=0$ and $\gamma^\ast_{-n}=\gamma^\ast_{n}=0$.
-The affine automorphism group of $S(V_n)$ is generated by the following elements.
-(From the point of view of matrices the action on the dual basis $H^1(S(V_n), \Z)$ is the inverse transpose of the action on $H_1(S(V_n), \Z)$.) \begin{itemize} \item The involution which swaps the two regular $2n$-gons.
+The affine automorphism group of $S(V_n)$ is generated by the following elements: \begin{itemize} \item The involution which swaps the two regular $2n$-gons.
 The actions on homology and cohomology are given by

 \item The right Dehn twists in the odd cylinders.
 The actions on homology and cohomology are given by

 \item The right Dehn twists in the even cylinders.
 The actions on homology and cohomology are given by